CanadaBear/Interview/Database/SQL Query.md

 There are two wildcards used in conjunction with the LIKE operator:
 % - The percent sign represents zero, one, or multiple characters _ - The underscore represents a single character
-Note: MS Access uses a question mark (?) instead of the underscore (_).
-In MS Access and SQL Server you can also use:
-[charlist] - Defines sets and ranges of characters to match [^charlist] or [!charlist] - Defines sets and ranges of characters NOT to match The wildcards can also be used in combinations!

 The SQL IN Operator
 The IN operator allows you to specify multiple values in a WHERE clause.